 Molecular biology methods can benefit from parallel techniques for gene delivery.
 Microfluidic chips are easily parallelizable to increase throughput.
 As opposed to conventional techniques such as microarrays that require a significant amount of labour work, microfluidic chips can be automated to reduce the preparation and operation time.

 Conventional benchtop techniques are associated with very low efficiencies and cell viability.
 Microchannels have a high surface to volume ratio that is an important factor in increasing transfection efficiency.
 Microchips offer a highly controlled environment for the growth and transfection of the cells.
-This sterile and supervised condition ensures low cell mortality during growth, proliferation, or transfection.
+This sterile and supervised condition ensures low cell mortality during growth, proliferation, or transfection in Microfluidic devices.
 Moreover, due to these highly supervised conditions., the risk of external contamination or cross-contamination drops significantly.

 Last but not least, oftentimes, the convention in gene delivery and gene therapy research is to analyze the cells at the endpoint.
 However, microchips are easily integrated with sensors and imaging devices that enable the researcher to observe the cells dynamically.
 The alterations and the response of the cells to the genetic cargo can be monitored in real-time owing to the versatility of these lab-on-a-chips.